Miaga-o/DiscreteNotes/Discrete_CH8.typ

   $
 ])
 #pagebreak()
-- Procedurely,
+- Procedurally,
   $
     "for every" x in A, x in [a] <=> x op(R) a
   $
 - The notation $[a]_R$ may be used to specify an equivalence class of $a$ for a particular relation $R$.
-- An important property of equivalence classes is that they can take on *different names*.
+- Additionally, for any equivalence class $[a]$, $a$ is the *representative* for the class.
+  - However, equivalence classes may be equal even if they have different representatives.

 #example([Equivalence Classes of a Relation Given as a Set of Ordered Pairs], [
   Let $A={0,1,2,3,4}$ and define relation $R$ on $A$ as follows: